 Scott C. Smith has called Best Best & Krieger LLP home since law school graduation.
 His municipal, land use, and environmental law practice includes work on large-scale entitlement and development agreements, growth management initiatives, project permitting, local agency formation (LAFCO), and land use initiatives.
 As a partner in the firm’s Municipal Law practice group, he grew up in the firm’s Riverside office before helping to open BB&K offices in San Diego and Orange County.
-Scott focuses on municipal, land use and environmental law.
 The Los Angeles Daily Journal named Scott one of California’s top 25 land use attorneys.

 Scott’s principal clients include the cities of San Clemente and Aliso Viejo, where he serves as city attorney.
 He also served as city attorney in Lake Forest, Santee, La Verne, and Big Bear Lake, and provided city attorney services, either as general or special counsel, to the cities of Yorba Linda, Claremont, Corona, La Verne, Fontana and Vista.
 He is general counsel to the Santa Margarita Water District.
 He serves as general counsel to Orange County and Marin Local Agency Formation Commissions and as special counsel to other LAFCOs.